 A complimentary original film is shown in the Emerson Electric Co.
 Family Theater.
 Visitors can join the fun in the classroom area where formal and informal classes for all ages are taught.
 The Madame Butterfly Gift Shop features a wide variety of books, toys and education games, t-shirts, jewelry and other treasures.
 An outdoor Native Habitat designed to attract and nurture native and migratory butterflies.

 The facility is named after Sophia M. Sachs, widow of Sam Sachs, who founded Sachs Electric Co. and was influential in the development of Chesterfield, Missouri.
 The Butterfly House is a not-for-profit organization established in 1998 to foster a better understanding of butterflies, and increase awareness of the natural habitat in which butterflies thrive.

 Admission to the Sophia M. Sachs Butterfly House & Education Center; $6 adults, $5.00 seniors (65+); $4 children, ages 3 – 12; children 2 and under are free.
 Please note: last ticket sold one half-hour before closing.

-Visitors can also stroll the beautifully manicured grounds of this 200-acre Faust Park in Chesterfield and enjoy the other attractions including the St. Louis Carousel with more than 60 hand carved horses and deer; the Historical Village with authentic 19th century buildings; the Lamella Barn, an original dairy barn; the Seed Visitor Center, a Queen Anne-style carriage house; Thornhill, the estate of Frederick Bates, second Governor's residence in Missouri; and the Symphony Music School.
+Visitors can also stroll the beautifully manicured grounds of this 200-acre park in Chesterfield and enjoy the other attractions including the St. Louis Carousel with more than 60 hand carved horses and deer; the Historical Village with authentic 19th century buildings; the Lamella Barn, an original dairy barn; the Seed Visitor Center, a Queen Anne-style carriage house; Thornhill, the estate of Frederick Bates, second Governor’s residence in Missouri; and the Symphony Music School.